 This course provides basic understanding of a typical market-based economy from society's point of view.
 It includes national income analysis; the traditional theory of income and employment; economic fluctuations; the economic role of the government; government expenditures and taxation; money and banking; economic growth; and international economics.

-ECN2103 Microeconomics (3 Credits)
+ECN2103 Principles of Microeconomics (Economics Theory I, 3 Credits)